tomy2105/KnowledgeNotes/cloud/google.md

 A fully-managed petabyte-scale data warehouse for large amounts of relational structured data optimized for large-scale, ad-hoc SQL-based analysis and reporting.
 Aimed at data analysts and data scientists, can quickly query and filter large datasets, aggregate results, and perform complex operations (supports a standard SQL dialect that is ANSI-compliant).

-Can use [partitioned tables](https://cloud.google.com/bigquery/docs/partitioned-tables) to improve query performance, and you can control costs by reducing the number of bytes read by a query.
+Can use [partitioned tables](https://cloud.google.com/bigquery/docs/partitioned-tables) to improve query performance, and you can control costs by reducing the number of bytes read by a query as well as delete data after some time.
+Ppartitioning can be by:
+- time-unit column
+- ingestion time
+- integer range

+Some usefull predefined IAM roles when dealing with BigQuery:
+- **admin** - manage everything, view data, cancel other jobs
+- **user** - ability to run jobs, enumerate datasets within a project, allows the creation of new datasets within the project
+- **jobUser** - run jobs within the project
+- **dataViewer** - read data
+- **dataEditor** - read/update data, delete tables/views/datasets
+- **dataOwner** - read/update/share data, delete tables/views/datasets

+In addition IAM roles can be assigned on usual organization/folder/project level but also on **dataset** level and on **table or view** level.

 More info [here](https://cloud.google.com/bigquery/docs/) and [sketchnote](https://thecloudgirl.dev/bigquery.html).